Best Free Task Manager Alternatives for Windows

 However, it still doesn’t give you enough options to manage the processes.
 If you want more control over the processes and their activity on your system, you need a Windows Task Manager alternative, a third-party task manager software.

-Here are the 5 Best Free Advanced Task Managers for Windows in 2018
+Here are the 5 Best Free Advanced Task Managers for Windows

 1. Process Hacker